 I will, however, make three comments…

 - Viibryd is touted as having fewer sexual side effects than other antidepressants.

 - I’m concerned about the following effects of activation of 5-HT1A receptors: increased impulsivity, inhibition of penile erection (I thought there were supposed to be fewer sexual side effects), and impairment of cognition, learning, and memory.

 - If Viibryd and Abilify are both 5-HT1A receptor partial agonists, do the risks and side effects of Abilify need to be considered?

-So there’s a look-see at the new antidepressant vilazodone (Viibryd).
+So, there’s a look-see at the new antidepressant vilazodone (Viibryd).
 Interesting?
 Yes.
 Unique?
 Yes.
 Will it work for some?
 Yes.
 Will it aggravate others?
 Yes.
 Does it make me jump up and down in excitement?
-Ummm – I’ll hold my reaction until I receive input from users.
+Um, I’ll hold my reaction until I receive input from users.

-I’m simply offering an opinion, not making a recommendation.
+By the way, I’m simply offering information and opinion here, not making a recommendation.
 Using Viibryd is a personal decision.

 But now you have enough information to perhaps have piqued your curiosity.
 And if it was, you can conduct additional research.
 And then it’s time to chat with your physician, psychiatrist, and therapist.